Review by Annabel

 Saul’s search for love and truth, his questioning about how we sometimes live a lie make him a fascinating narrator, unreliable but loveable.
 His world’s eye view contrasts with Jennifer’s in which she seeks truth through a lens and her art, and Walter’s repressed one.

 As always, Levy leaves a lot unsaid in this novel; indeed, on Radio 4’s Open Book programme, she said she wanted readers to have multiple interpretations of this book, something that perplexed many trying to get to grips with Hot Milk too.
-I think I shall have to re-read this novel, as I did Hot Milk, to really formulate my own interpretation.
-Due to the quality of Levy’s prose, that will be a pleasure.
+I think I shall have to re-read this novel, as I did Hot Milk, to really formulate my own opinion.
+However, due to the quality of Levy’s prose, that will be a pleasure.